 There are some sorts of compressing and stretching in the neck while performing advanced Bhujangasana, which helps in regulating thyroid glands.

-Sirshasana is one of the finest Yoga postures to manage thyroid gland.
-Sirshasana acts directly on the thyroid glands, helping to balance the metabolic functions and bring about wakefulness and alertness, but without excessive nervousness.
-Malfunctioning of the thyroid can result in many ailments either directly or indirectly.
-Sirshasana helps to bring perfect health to this vital organ.
+Sirshasana acts directly on the thyroid glands, helping to balance the metabolic functions and bring about wakefulness and alertness, but without excessive nervous energy.

-The bow poses massages the thyroid gland effectively and compels the gland to produce required amount of hormone to control thyroid.
+The bow poses massages the thyroid gland effectively and compels the gland to produce required amount of hormone to control metabolism.

-Other effective asanas include Surya Namskara, Pavamuktasana with emphasis on the head and neck exercises, yoga mudra, Suptavajrasana and all backward bending asanas.
+Other effective asanas include Surya Namskara, Pavanamuktasana, yoga mudras, Suptavajrasana, and all backward-bending asanas.

-Note: Although these yoga asanas are beneficial, these practices should be avoided in case of severe thyrotoxicosis, physical debility or a goiter that is enlarged.
+Note: Although these yoga asanas are beneficial, these practices should be avoided in case of severe hyperthyroidism, physical debility, or an enlarged goiter.

-The most effective Pranayama for thyroid problems is Ujjayi Pranayama.
-It works on the throat area and is relaxing and stimulating effects are most probably due to stimulation of ancient reflex pathways within the throat area, which are controlled by the brainstem and hypothalamus.
+The most effective pranayama for thyroid problems is Ujjayi pranayama.
+It works on the throat area and is relaxing.
+Its stimulating effects are most probably due to stimulation of ancient reflex pathways within the throat area, which are controlled by the brainstem and hypothalamus.

 This practice also gives us direct access into the pranic and psychic network, the substructure of metabolic activity.
-Nadi sadhana pranayama is useful in re-balancing metabolism.
+Nadi shodhana pranayama is useful in re-balancing metabolism.

 Performing Ujjayi Pranayama

--Draw in a long, deep breath, using both your nostrils.
+- Draw in a long, deep breath, using both nostrils.